Consistency of Lloyd's Algorithm Under Perturbations: Proofs of the applications

 \begin{proof}

-Under the stochastic block models with independent Bernoulli entries, we can show that Lemma \ref{Lemma 1} - \ref{Lemma 5} can be improved to achieve a tight concentration result.
+{\bf Concentration results on sub-Gaussian noise.} Under the stochastic block model with independent Bernoulli entries, we can show that Lemma \ref{lem:subg-sum} -- \ref{lem:indicator-bernstein} can be improved to achieve a tight concentration result.
 We adopt the notation used in the proof of Lemma \ref{lem:SBM}.
-Without loss of generality assume that
+Without loss of generality, assume that